FlyingTomahawk/es-theme-futura-dark-V/README.md

 -------

 The frames and background were made by me and can be replicated, modified or used under the CC-BY-NC-SA license.
-I used 2 fonts for this theme and one of it (Audiowide) needs the OFL.txt file to be included if used.
-You can of course use any other font if you wish, just make sure you got the license for it if needed.

 Video View Sample Images